 Another reason for the huge difference in price is the type of service you receive.
 Here, we’ll cover the two main options available:

-If you're happy to sell property, close down bank accounts and distribute money in accordance with your loved one’s will (or the rules of intestacy if there isn’t a will), you could save thousands by choosing a simple, grant-only probate service.
+If you're happy to sell property, close down bank accounts and distribute money in accordance with your loved one’s will (or the rules of intestacy if there isn’t a will), you could save thousands by choosing a simple, grant-only service.
 This can usually be dealt with over the phone, email and post, so there’s no need to visit a probate registry or swear an oath.

 The short answer to why probate takes so long is, quite simply, because it's so complicated.
 It involves a lot of research, a lot of back and forth with financial organisations, and some fairly unfriendly probate and tax forms.